 Don’t forget your Monthly Budget Printable.
 I also have another special money affirmation printable for you to work on your mindset, make sure you print it off.

-If you have any questions on how to using this easy Monthly Budget Planner Printable, you can leave them in the comments.
+If you have any questions on how to use this easy Monthly Budget worksheet Printable, you can leave them in the comments.

 - Teaching Kids to Save Money (My Guest Post)

 - What to do if you are drowning in debt